MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

 Installing the Toolchain
 ------------------------

-Download the `WASI SDK version 20 or higher <https://github.com/WebAssembly/wasi-sdk/releases>`__ and extract it at the location of your choice on your machine.
+Download the `WASI SDK version 25 <https://github.com/WebAssembly/wasi-sdk/releases/tag/wasi-sdk-25>`__ and extract it at the location of your choice on your machine.
 This location will be referred to as ``[path_to_wasi_sdk]`` in the rest of this documentation.

 .. _managedc.compilation.file: